You define your game mechanics. We generate data that works for those mechanics.

 Clue-Based Puzzles

-For crossword-style games and semantic guessing games—definitions that work as hints, plus related words for crafting clues that don’t give away the answer morphologically.
+For crossword-style games and semantic guessing games—short clues designed for gameplay, plus related words that don’t give away the answer morphologically.
 Players identify a target word from semantic clues, but there might be decoys that match some (not all!) of the clues.
-Build your word-guessing game with puzzle data from Linguabase.

 reject same-stem, same-root relatives (SEAL clues can’t include SEALS, SEALING)